hanami/model/README.md

   * Multiple data sources can easily coexist in an application

-When a class includes `Lotus::Repository`, it will receive the following interface:
+When a module includes `Lotus::Repository`, it will receive the following interface:

   * `.persist(entity)` – Create or update an entity
   * `.create(entity)`  – Create a record for the given entity